 - defining and testing models for integrating

-social exclusion (victims of trafficking or violence, Roma people, unaccompanied foreign minors, prisoners and former prisoners, etc);
+people at risk ofsocial exclusion (victims of trafficking or violence, Roma people, unaccompanied foreign minors, prisoners and former prisoners, etc);

 - promoting economic activities within the social field.